 Most dental headaches are classified as tension headaches, and they result from muscular tension that builds up through your jaw or face.
 Frequently, this tension is a symptom of malocclusion – the technical term for a bad bite.

 Typically, TMJ problems are a result of an injury to the joint.
 Anything from whiplash to sports trauma to opening your mouth too widely could trigger TMJ issues.
-If you experience “clicking” of your jaw, you should definitely see your dentist for an evaluation.
+If you experience “clicking” of your jaw, you should see your dentist for an evaluation.

-Kellerman Dental specializes in teeth and jaw misalignment issues, teeth grinding and sleep apnea treatment, so we would be happy to discuss different options for giving you relief from headaches.
+Kellerman Dental specializes in teeth and jaw misalignment issues, teeth grinding, and sleep apnea treatment, so we would be happy to discuss different options for giving you relief from headaches.

-One final note – aside from the headache causes described above, headaches can also be caused by more familiar dentistry issues like cavities, a tooth infection or an abscess.
-This is all the more reason to visit your dentist to see if your headaches may actually be coming from your mouth.
+One final note – aside from the headache causes described above, headaches can also result from more familiar dental issues like cavities, a tooth infection, or an abscess.
+That is why you need to visit your dentist to see if your headaches may be coming from your mouth.

 If you have issues with headaches or other pain in your jaw or mouth, we would love to see how we can help.
 Please don’t hesitate to contact us to schedule a consultation with Dr. Kellerman.

 Dr. Kevin Kellerman is an alumnus of Pinckneyville Community High School, Southern Illinois University in Edwardsville, and SIUE School of Dental Medicine from where he obtained his doctorate.

 A full-time dental practitioner, he also lectures on various topics.
 He is affiliated with many professional bodies including the American Academy of Implant Dentistry, American Orthodontic Society, Academy of General Dentistry, American Dental Association, Illinois State Dental Association, and the Glen Carbon/Edwardsville Chamber of Commerce.